Asymptotically almost all \lambda-terms are strongly normalizing: Introduction

 Combinatory logic is another programming language related to the $\lambda$-calculus.
 It can be seen as an encoding of $\lambda$-calculus into a language without variable binding.
-Moreover, there are translations, in both directions, which, for example, preserve the property of being $SN$.
+Moreover, there are translations, in both directions, which preserve the property of being \SN{}.
 Surprisingly, our results concerning random combinators are very different from those for the $\lambda$-calculus.
-For example we show that, for every fixed term $t_0$, almost every term has $t_0$ as subterm and this, of course, implies that almost every term is not $SN$.
-The difference of results concerning strong normalization between $\lambda$-calculus and combinatory logic might come from the large increase of size induced by the coding of bound variables in combinatory logic.
+For example, we show that for every fixed term $t_0$, almost every term has $t_0$ as \correc{a} subterm. \corr{This} implies that almost every term is not \SN{}.
+The difference of results concerning strong normalization between $\lambda$-calculus and combinatory logic \corr{is not contradictory since the coding of bound variables in combinatory logic induces a large increase of size}.
 This is discussed in Section \ref{size}.

-Our interest in statistical properties of computational objects like lambda terms or combinators is a natural extension on similar research on logical objects like formulas or proofs.
-This paper is a continuation of the research in which we try to estimate the properties of random formulas in various logics.
-Especially the probability of truth (or satisfiability) for random formulas.
-For the purely implicational logic with one variable, (and at the same time simple type systems) the exact value of the density of true formulas have been computed in the paper of Moczurad, Tyszkiewicz and Zaionc \cite{mtz00} and \cite{zaionc05}.
+Our interest in statistical properties of computational objects, like $\lambda$-terms or combinators, is a natural extension \correc{of similar work} on logical objects like formulas or proofs.
+This paper is a continuation of the research in which we try to estimate the properties of random formulas in various logics (especially the probability of truth, or satisfiability, \corr{of} random formulas).
+For the purely implicational logic with one variable (and simple type systems), the exact value of \corr{the} density of true formulas \correc{has} been computed in \cite{mtz00,zaionc05}.
 Quantitative relationship between intuitionistic and classical logics (based on the same language) has also been analyzed.
-The exact value describing how big fragment of the classical logic with one variable is intuitionistic has been determined in Kostrzycka and Zaionc \cite{kos-zaionc03}.
-For the results with more then one variable, and other logical connectives consult \cite{FGGZ},\cite{GKZ},\cite{GK-09}.
+The exact value describing how \correc{large the intuitionistic} fragment of the classical logic with one variable is has been determined in \cite{kos-zaionc03}.
+For results with more \correc{than} one variable, \correc{or with} other logical connectives, consult \cite{FGGZ,GKZ,GK-09}.

 \comment{The case of and/or connectors received much attention -- see Lefmann and Savick\'{y} \cite{LS97}, Chauvin, Flajolet, Gardy and Gittenberger \cite{CFGG04} and Gardy and Woods \cite{GW05}.
 We refer to Gardy \cite{gardy-dmtcs} for a survey on probability distribution on Boolean functions induced by random Boolean expressions. }